Terutomo Yamazaki: Full Contact Karate Open Championships career

 Kyokushin was planning to hold the First All-Japan Full Contact Karate Open Championships at the Tokyo Metropolitan Gymnasium in September 1969.
 It was not only a karate championship, but martial artists of various kinds also participated in this competition.
 Athletes included Gidon Gaddary who was an Israeli judo player weighing over 100 kilograms; Paul Jackson who was a heavyweight boxer from the United States; and three Muay Thai boxers from Lumpinee-ranked boxers including Birahon, Sakao and Samanso.
 The competition was fighting against other combative arts.
 The rules were simple: It was a foul to use a hand or elbow to the face and to attack a man's vital point.
 The players didn't use any protection.
 They fought using bare hands, bare knees and bare legs.

-Before the First All-Japan Full Contact Karate Open Championships, Yamazaki had thought that he had to win this championships at any cost.
+Before the First All-Japan Full Contact Karate Open Championships, Yamazaki had thought that he had to win this championship at any cost.
 If he did not become a champion at the All-Japan Open Championships, Kyokushin would end there when Yamazaki or Soeno of the Kyokushin's black belt were defeated by another style of karate fighters or other martial artists.
 Yamazaki admitted that the mental pressure was considerable, but he dealt with the pressures.
-He fought six matches and won five by ippon (knock out) and one by judgment at this championships tournament, and thus became the first champion of the All-Japan Full Contact Karate Open Championships.
+He fought six matches and won five by ippon (knockout) and one by judgment at this championships tournament, and thus became the first champion of the All-Japan Full Contact Karate Open Championships.

 Yamazaki also participated in the Second, Fourth and Fifth All-Japan Full Contact Karate Open Championships, winning 2nd place, 4th place and 2nd place, respectively.
-His karate training had decreased because he graduated university and began to work as a television producer after the Second All-Japan Open Championships.
-He had not planned to compete in the All-Japan Open Championships any further and did not enter for the Third All-Japan Open Championships.
+His karate training had decreased because he had graduated university and begun to work as a television producer after the Second All-Japan Open Championships.
+He had not planned to compete in the All-Japan Open Championships any further and did not enter the Third All-Japan Open Championships.
 But Masutatsu Ōyama ordered Yamazaki to participate in the Fourth All-Japan Open Championships because Ōyama knew Yamazaki was very popular.
 Many of the spectators came to watch Yamazaki's fight, so at the request of Ōyama, Yamazaki returned to competition at the Fourth All-Japan Open Championships in 1972.